 In 2014, for instance, we supported the Annual Teachers Awards in which winners who were selected through a rigorous and credible process, received financial support from the Bank for training and development.
 The Annual Teachers Awards encourages teachers in higher institutions across the country to uphold the ethics of the profession and work with passion, integrity and dedication.
-Fidelity Bank solely financed the award at the Enugu State University of Science and Technology and donated the sum of N3, 000,000.00 (three million Naira only) to the institution.
+Fidelity Bank solely financed the award at the Nnamdi Azikiwe University, Awka and donated the sum of N3, 000,000.00 (three million Naira only) to the institution.